MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/troubleshoot-adba-clients-not-activate.md

 :::image type="content" source="media/troubleshoot-adba-clients-not-activate/activated-active-directory.png" alt-text="Screenshot of the Command Prompt window showing the slmgr /dlv command and the resulting message indicating that the user is activated by Active Directory.":::

 Now, what had gone wrong?
 Why did I have to remove the installed key and add those generic keys to get these machines to activate properly?
 Why did the other dozen or so machines activate with no issues?
 As I said earlier, I missed something key in the initial stages of looking at the issue.
-I was thoroughly confused, so reached out to Charity from the initial blog post to see if Charity could help me.
-Charity saw the problem right away and helped me understand what I had missed early on.
+I was thoroughly confused, so reached out to the poster from the initial blog.
+The poster saw the problem right away and helped me understand what I had missed early on.

 When I ran the first `/dlv` switch, in the description was the key.
 The description was Windows&reg; Operating System, RETAIL Channel.
 I had looked at that and thought that RETAIL Channel meant that it had been purchased and was a valid key.